-The Supervisory Board, whose members are appointed by the General Meeting of Shareholders (least two of which shall be independent members), supervises the Bank's business activities.
+The Supervisory Board, whose members are appointed by the General Meeting of Shareholders (at least two of which shall be independent members), supervises the Bank's business activities.
 Members of the Supervisory Board may not be at the same time the Bank's employees.

-Based on üof present votes, the Supervisory Board defines the Bank's business strategy, approves policy guidelines, approves the annual business plan (including the annual operating budget) presented by the Board of Directors of the Bank, discusses and approves the business operations report presented by the Board of Directors during the financial year and prepares the Bank's annual report for submitting to the General Meeting of Shareholders.
+Based on 3/4 of present votes, the Supervisory Board defines the Bank's business strategy, approves policy guidelines, approves the annual business plan (including the annual operating budget) presented by the Board of Directors of the Bank, discusses and approves the business operations report presented by the Board of Directors during the financial year and prepares the Bank's annual report for submitting to the General Meeting of Shareholders.

-Based on its discretionary right, the Supervisory Board appoints and releases the members of the Board of Directors of the bank at any time.
+Based on its discretion, the Supervisory Board appoints and releases the members of the Board of Directors of the Bank at any time.
 The Supervisory Board appoints and dismisses the members of the Audit Committee.

-The Supervisory Board makes decisions on sources for refinancing of the Bank, issuance of bonds, loans from international financial institutions.
-The Supervisory Board delegates the relevant decisions regarding the borrowings to the Board of Directors of the bank.
+The Supervisory Board makes decisions on sources for the refinancing of the Bank, issuance of bonds, loans from international financial institutions.
+The Supervisory Board delegates the relevant decisions regarding the borrowings to the Board of Directors of the Bank.

-The Supervisory Board approves the policy on conflict of interests and changes in policy.
-The Supervisory Board approves any transaction, which is permitted by the Georgian legislation, between the bank and its related parties.
+The Supervisory Board approves the policy on conflict of interests and changes in the policy.
+The Supervisory Board approves any transaction, which is permitted by the Georgian legislation, between the

+Bank and its related parties.

-The current composition of the Supervisory Board is as follows:
+The composition of the Supervisory Board as of December 2021 was as follows:

 - 1. Marcel Zeitinger (Chairperson)

-- 2. Jovanka Joleska Popovska
+- 2. Gian Marco Felice

 - 3. Sandrine Massiani

-- 4. Maia Khachidze (independent member)
+- 4. Nino Dadunashvili (independent member)

+- 5. Teona Makalatia (independent member)

-- 5. Rainer Peter Ottenstein (independent member)
+- 6. Rainer Peter Ottenstein (independent member)

-The Supervisory Board meetings are held at least once in a quarter.
-At the Supervisory Board meeting, the quorum is composed of at least two thirds of the Supervisory Board members.
-Decisions on the Supervisory Board meetings are considered by a simple majority of votes presented.
+The Supervisory Board meetings are held at least once a quarter.
+At the Supervisory Board meeting, the quorum is composed of at least two-thirds of the Supervisory Board members.
+Decisions on the Supervisory Board meetings are considered by a simple majority of votes present.